 Jazz drums typically sound very different from standard drums.
 They’re tuned higher and have more sustain across the set.
 For this reason, many drummers have drum kits specifically for the purpose of playing jazz.

 Luckily, every drum kit company produces what they call “bop” kits.
-So, we’re going to look through some of the best ones.
+So, we’re going to look through some of the best jazz drum kits.

 Sonor was one of the first companies to push their compact kits.
 These came in the form of the Bop, Safari, and Martini.
 Each kit had small sizes and was purposely designed to fit into tight spaces.